DIMFLIX/obsidian-encrypt/README.md

 ## Latest Changes

+### New in this Fork
+- ✨ **Context Menu Integration**: Right-click selected text to encrypt/decrypt instantly
+- 🎯 **Smart Text Detection**: Automatically detects encrypted vs plain text
+- 🚀 **Seamless UX**: No need to use commands or buttons - just select and right-click
+- 🇷🇺 **Localized Interface**: Russian language support for menu items and notifications

-Information about the latest release can be found on the [release notes](https://meld-cp.github.io/obsidian-encrypt/release-notes.html) page.
+Information about the original plugin's latest release can be found on the [release notes](https://meld-cp.github.io/obsidian-encrypt/release-notes.html) page.

 Report any bugs or features requests [here](https://github.com/meld-cp/obsidian-encrypt/issues).